rangamitch/HypixelAPI/README.md

-# Mitch's HypixelAPI
+# mitchtheranga's HypixelAPI Wrapper

-This is a simple way to use the HypixelAPI and get certain information that Hypixel's Native dependency does not offer.
+This is a wrapper for the [Hypixel API](https://api.hypixel.net) which allows you to pull guild and player information easily.

 ## Installing Dependency